nida78/wp-wiki-tooltip/README.md

 Yes, you can define extra CSS style properties that are used at all links to Wiki pages!

+## Can I disable tooltips for mobile access?

+Since version 1.7.0 you can define a minimum screen width that is necessary to show the tooltips!

 # Installation

 1. Upload the Wiki tooltip plugin to your blog,